 The Arc of Warren County helps people with intellectual and other developmental disabilities live a good life.
 We assist families to solve challenges associated with the lifelong care of their family members.
 As an advocacy organization, we create the kind of universal environment where the people we serve are accepted and respected in the community.
 Achieve with us.

-The Arc, Warren County Chapter was founded in 1954 by parents, educators, and other interested individuals who recognized the need for s comprehensive program of service and support for their children who had mental retardation.
+The Arc of Warren County was founded in 1954 by parents, educators, and other interested individuals who recognized the need for a comprehensive program of service and support for their children who had intellectual and developmental disabilities.

-The Arc today serves more than 1,100 people annually: This number includes persons with intellectual and developmental disabilities, and their family members.
-Countywide programs include community living arrangements, recreation, supported employment, family support, advocacy, early intervention, case management, and a wide range of social services.
+The Arc today serves more than 1,100 people annually.
+This number includes persons with intellectual and developmental disabilities and their family members.
+Countywide programs include community living arrangements, recreation, day programs, community based support, advocacy, early intervention, and a wide range of social services.

-The Arc in Warren County is part of a state and national Arc network of providers who offer quality services and programs to more than 3 million people in the United States each year.
+The Arc of Warren County is part of a state and national Arc network of providers who offer quality services and programs through 700 chapters across the United States each year.

-Funding for Arc programs is made available through the New Jersey Division of Developmental Disabilities (DDD), New Jersey Department of Human Services; New Jersey Department of Health and Senior Services (Project First Step); Warren County Board of Chosen Freeholders; The United Way of Warren County; and through private and corporate donations.
+Funding for The Arc programs is made available through Medicaid, the New Jersey Division of Developmental Disabilities (DDD), the New Jersey Department of Human Services, the New Jersey Department of Health and Senior Services (Project First Step), the Warren County Board of Chosen Freeholders and through private and corporate donations.

 Individuals with intellectual and other developmental disabilities will be supported to achieve, make choices, be as independent as possible, work, make friends and otherwise enhance society.